Grapefruit knife

 A grapefruit knife is a special type of knife designed specifically for cutting grapefruit.
 Grapefruit knives are small with a curved serrated blade, designed to hug the curves of the grapefruit.
 This is used to separate the outer edge of the segments from the rim of the fruit.
-The term "grapefruit knife" can refer to a type of knife with short, serrated twin blades about 2mm apart, used to separate the sides of each section from the dividing membrane.
+The term "grapefruit knife" can refer to a type of knife with short, serrated twin blades about 2 mm apart, used to separate the sides of each section from the dividing membrane.
 Some grapefruit knives incorporate both types, a double-sided curved blade on one side and the parallel twin blades on the other.
 Another type includes an angled tip and double-sided serrated blade.
-When both types are used, the result is an intact-looking fruit with sections which lift out easily - especially if a "grapefruit spoon" is used.
+When both types are used, the result is an intact-looking fruit with sections which lift out easily—especially if a "grapefruit spoon" is used.

 In the 1950 film noir movie In a Lonely Place, Humphrey Bogart's character straightens out a grapefruit knife, unaware of the purpose of its design.